Healthy cartilage is critical to your ability to move.

 Damage to cartilage often requires medical intervention.
 Unlike other tissue in the body, cartilage cannot repair or replace its own damaged tissue because it lacks blood vessels, which provide oxygen and nutrients that promote healing.

 Minimally invasive arthroscopic surgery is often used to remove or repair torn cartilage.
 In some cases, healthy cartilage cells may be surgically implanted into the area.
-PRP therapy and stem cell therapy have also shown promise in helping to alleviate pain and stabilize joints in which cartilage damage has occurred.
+PRP therapy has also shown promise in helping to alleviate pain and stabilize joints in which cartilage damage has occurred.

 Signs & Symptoms of Cartilage Damage